 Why do LGBTQ people want marriage equality?

-Gay and lesbian couples want to get married for most of the same reasons that straight couples want to get married: love, rite of passage, and celebration of commitment.
+LGBTQ couples want to get married for most of the same reasons that straight couples want to get married: love, rite of passage, and celebration of commitment.
 However, if the marriage equality debate were just limited to emotions and social mores, it wouldn’t be a civil rights issue.
 Straight couples get married for love, but they also do it to claim access to (in the U.S.A.) the more than 1,000 legal protections and benefits that come with marriage licenses to safeguard their families and protect themselves.
-Some of the protections and obligations of marriage in the U.S.A. which are denied to married gay couples include: hospital visitations, child custody, adoption, parenting rights, medical decision-making power, automatic inheritance, standing to sue for wrongful death of a spouse, divorce protections, spousal and child support, access to family insurance policies, exemption from property tax upon death of a spouse, immunity from being forced to testify against one’s spouse, domestic violence protections, and more.
+Some of the protections and obligations of marriage in the U.S.A. which were denied to married gay couples included: hospital visitations, child custody, adoption, parenting rights, medical decision-making power, automatic inheritance, standing to sue for wrongful death of a spouse, divorce protections, spousal and child support, access to family insurance policies, exemption from property tax upon death of a spouse, immunity from being forced to testify against one’s spouse, domestic violence protections, and more.
 On 26 June 2013 the Defense of Marriage Act (DOMA), which excluded married gay couples from 1,138 federal protections and rights, was overturned and the Respect for Marriage Act (RFMA) was proposed.
-RFMA, which is supported by the Obama Administration, seeks to repeal DOMA and recognize the validity of same-sex marriages.
-As of 2014, 17 States, Washington D.C. and 8 Native American tribes have adopted full equality.
+By 2014, 17 States, Washington D.C. and 8 Native American tribes had adopted full equality.
 And on June 26, 2015, same-sex marriage was declared legal nationwide when the United States Supreme Court ruled in Obergefell v.
 Hodges that state-level bans on same-sex marriage are unconstitutional.
 The court ruled that the denial of marriage licenses to same-sex couples and the refusal to recognize those marriages performed in other jurisdictions violates the Due Process and the Equal Protection clauses of the Fourteenth Amendment of the United States Constitution.
 The ruling overturned a precedent, Baker v.
 Nelson.

 Civil and political rights are a class of rights that protect individuals’ freedom from unwarranted infringement by governments and private organizations, and ensure one’s ability to participate in the civil and political life of the state without discrimination or repression.
 Civil rights include the ensuring of peoples’ physical integrity and safety; protection from discrimination.